rnons/purescript-halogen-storybook/README.md

 [DEMO](https://rnons.github.io/purescript-halogen-storybook/)

+You might be interested in [purescript-halogen-custom-element](https://github.com/nonbili/purescript-halogen-custom-element) which allows embedding Halogen components anywhere in an HTML or Markdown file.

 ## How to use

 First define the stories.
 Each story consists of a name and a component.
 If the name is empty string, it will be rendered as the index page.